 But Hunan’s spiciness is multi-layered with a big selection of tongue-tangling flavors.
 For instance, there may be an l.
 A. (hot and bitter), duo jiao (salted chopped peppers), and douchi l.
 A. (highly spiced fermented black soybeans).

-Duo jiao chopped fish head and Hunan green pepper fried pork are dinner staples.
+Duo jiao chopped fish head, and Hunan green pepper fried pork are dinner staples.

 You could also discover several acquainted dishes in a Hunan restaurant, such as steamed sparrow ribs with fermented beans and braised pork, but with a spicy kick.